tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 The language injection behavior can also be configured by some properties associated with patterns:

 * `injection.language` - can be used to hard-code the name of a specific language.
 * `injection.combined` - indicates that *all* of the matching nodes in the tree should have their content parsed as *one* nested document.
-* `injection.include-children` - indicates that the `@injection.content` node's *entire* text should be re-parsed, including the text of its child nodes.
+* `injection.include-children` - indicates that the `@injection.content` node's
+  *entire* text should be re-parsed, including the text of its child nodes.
 By default, child nodes' text will be *excluded* from the injected document.
-* `injection.self` - indicates that the `@injection.content` node should be parsed using the same language as the parent node.
-This is useful for cases where the parent node's language is not known until runtime (e.g. via inheriting another language)
+* `injection.self` - indicates that the `@injection.content` node should be parsed
+  using the same language as the node itself.
+This is useful for cases where the node's language is not known until runtime (e.g. via inheriting another language)
+* `injection.parent` indicates that the `@injection.content` node should be parsed using the same language as the node's parent language.
+This is only meant for injections that need to refer back to the parent language to parse the node's text inside the injected language.

 #### Examples